-When the authentication model is working and the matrix has been connected to the users, the values in the fields SHEET1-3 can be used to show and hide different sheets depending on who is logged in.
+When the authentication model is working and the matrix is connected to each user, the values in the fields SHEET1-3 are used to show and hide different sheets based on the user logged in.

-- 1. Open the QlikView document and log in as User: Admin, Password: 123. - 2.
+- 1. Open the QlikView document and log in as User: Admin, and Password: 123. - 2.
 Add three new sheets in your QlikView-document. - 3.
-Access the sheet properties for the first sheet by right-clicking on the sheet and select Properties. - 4.
-On the General page, locate the Show Sheet section and select Conditional.
+Access the sheet properties for the first sheet by right-clicking on the sheet and select Properties. - On the General page, locate the Show Sheet section and select Conditional.
 Add the expression Sum(SHEET1)>=1 as shown below:

-5. Do the same on the other sheets, but use Sum(SHEET2) and Sum(SHEET3) in the expression instead.
+5. Do the same for the other sheets, but instead use Sum(SHEET2) and Sum(SHEET3) in the expression.

 We use Sum(SHEET1) etc and not only an expression saying SHEET1=1 because when we reload the document, all values in the field SHEET1 will be available (0,1).
-The expression SHEET1=1 will only be true when

-SHEET1 only contains the value 1.
+The expression SHEET1=1 will only be true when SHEET1 only contains the value 1.
 This means that the sheet would disappear on a reload.

-- 6. Save your document and close down QlikView. - 7.
+- 6. Save and close your QlikView document. - 7.
 Open QlikView and the previously saved document.
 Log in with User:C and Password: 123.

-Note!
-User C will not have access to the first sheet (SHEET1).
-User C will be included in GROUP2, and according to the matrix, GROUP2 will only have access to SHEET2 and SHEET3.
+User C does not have access to the first sheet (SHEET1).
+User C is included in GROUP2.
+According to the matrix, GROUP2 only has access to SHEET2 and SHEET3.